Paddy O'Hanlon

-Patrick Michael O'Hanlon (8 May 1944 – 7 April 2009), known as Paddy O'Hanlon, was an Irish barrister and former nationalist politician in Ireland.
+Patrick Michael O'Hanlon (8 May 1944 – 7 April 2009) was an Irish barrister and nationalist politician.

-Born in Drogheda Co.Louth, but resident in Mullaghbawn, South Armagh since childhood, O'Hanlon studied at University College Dublin.
-Prominent in the Northern Ireland Civil Rights Association, he was elected at the 1969 Northern Ireland general election, as an independent Nationalist MP for South Armagh.
+Born in Drogheda County Louth, but resident in Mullaghbawn, South Armagh since childhood, partly due to an exclusion order, O'Hanlon studied at St Colman's College and at University College Dublin where he studied law.
+Prominent in the Northern Ireland Civil Rights Association (NICRA), he was elected at the 1969 Northern Ireland general election, as an independent Nationalist MP for South Armagh.
 In August 1970, he was a founder member of the Social Democratic and Labour Party (SDLP).
+O'Hanlon was jailed several times during his activity for NICRA in advocating Civil Rights for Catholics and one-man-one-vote in Armagh Jail.